Q&A: South China Sea dispute

 The Philippines has also been involved in a number of minor skirmishes with Chinese, Vietnamese and Malaysian forces.

 The most recent upsurge in tension has coincided with more muscular posturing from China.
-Beijing officials have issued a number of strongly-worded statements, including warning their rivals to stop any mineral exploration in the area.

 In July 2012 China formally created Sansha city, an administrative body with its headquarters in the Paracels which it says oversees Chinese territory in the South China Sea - including the Paracels and the Spratlys.
 Both Vietnam and the Philippines protested against this move.

 Unverified claims that the Chinese navy deliberately sabotaged two Vietnamese exploration operations in late 2012 led to large anti-China protests on the streets of Hanoi and Ho Chi Minh City.
-Vietnam said it would be sending patrols to accompany its fisheries in the area.
-It also has held live-fire exercises off its coast - an action that was seen as a gross provocation by Beijing.

 Vietnam was also one of a number of nations that refused to stamp new editions of Chinese passports which include a map showing disputed areas of the South China Sea as Chinese territory.